 Steve has been producing How To tutorials and articles for over 10 years, as well as E-books with Amazon KDP.

 It is a good idea to keep a check on the condition of your brake pads and discs so regular checks are desirable.
 If you take your Mini One to a garage they will usually recommend pad replacement from when about 40% wear is evident.
-For me that is a bit too early, but it does depend on the number of miles and the conditions you drive in.
+For me, that is a bit too early, but it does depend on the number of miles and the conditions you drive in.

 How long do brake pads last?

-Typically, a good set of brake pads will last up to 50,000 miles, but it rally does depend on how efficiently you drive.
+Typically, a good set of brake pads will last up to 50,000 miles, but it really does depend on how efficiently you drive.
 Obviously limited use of your brakes will save unnecessary wear.
 Good planning and anticipation of the road and conditions ahead will help the cause.

-If you are a foot down brake at the last minute type of driver then you can expect more wear from your brake pads and discs.
+If you are a foot-down, brake-at-the-last-minute type of driver, then you can expect more wear from your brake pads and discs.
 The smoother you drive the more cash you will keep in your pocket.
 If you're anything like me then you will have deep pockets.
 I am an efficient type of driver too!

-Make sure that you replace your brake pads before they get down to 5 mm is my advice.
+Making sure that you replace your brake pads before they get down to 5 mm is my advice.
 If you get down so low they can wear out rather quickly.
 Definitely replace them before going metal to metal.
 If you're getting a grinding noise at the moment then that will probably be the case.
 What's left of your brake pads will be scouring the brake discs which will cost you more money to have the discs replaced as well.